The Wicker Man (2006 film)

-The Wicker Man is a 2006 horror film written and directed by Neil LaBute and starring Nicolas Cage.
-It is a remake and reimagining of the 1973 British film The Wicker Man, but also draws from its source material, David Pinner's 1967 novel Ritual.
+The Wicker Man is a 2006 horror film written and directed by Neil LaBute and starring Nicolas Cage, Ellen Burstyn, Kate Beahan, Frances Conroy, Molly Parker, Leelee Sobieski and Diane Delano.
+It is a remake and reimagining of the 1973 British film The Wicker Man, and draws very loosely from David Pinner's 1967 novel Ritual.

 The film concerns police officer Edward Malus, whose ex-fiancée Willow Woodward informs him that her daughter Rowan has disappeared and asks for his help in her search.
 When he arrives at the island in the Pacific Northwest where Rowan was last seen, he suspects something sinister about the neo-pagans who live there.

-The film received negative reviews on Metacritic, and Rotten Tomatoes' critical consensus calls it unintentionally funny.
-The film grossed $39 million on a $40 million production budget.
+The film was panned by critics and grossed $38.8 million.

 Plot

 Policeman Edward Malus gets news from his ex-fiancée, Willow Woodward, that her daughter Rowan is missing.
-He travels to an island off the coast of Washington state where a group of neo-pagans live.
-The island is led by Sister Summersisle (Ellen Burstyn), an elderly woman who represents the goddess they worship.
-Sister Summersisle explains to Edward that her ancestors had left England to avoid persecution only to settle near Salem and find renewed persecution in the Salem witch trials before arriving on the island.
+He travels to an island off the coast of Washington where a group of neo-pagans live.
+They are led by Sister Summersisle, an elderly woman who represents the goddess they worship.
+Sister Summersisle explains to Edward that her ancestors had left England to avoid persecution, only to settle near Salem and find renewed persecution in the Salem witch trials before arriving on the island.
 Sister Summersisle explains that their population is predominantly female, as they choose the strongest stock—evading Edward's concern about the birth of unwanted males.
 The island's economy relies on the production of local honey, which Edward learns has declined recently.

 Edward asks the villagers about Rowan, but they give him evasive answers.
 He later sees two men carrying a large bag that appears to be dripping blood and finds a fresh, unmarked grave in the churchyard.
-The grave turns out to contain only a burned doll, but Edward finds Rowan's sweater in the churchyard.
+The grave contains only a burned doll, but Edward finds Rowan's sweater in the churchyard.
 At the village school, teacher Sister Rose tries to prevent Edward from seeing the class register.
-When he sees that Rowan's name has been crossed out, he becomes outraged at the teacher's and Rowan's classmates' lies.
-Rose insists that Edward talk with her outside.
-After a short discussion of the island people's view of death, she explains that capital punishment is used to enforce their laws.
+When he finds that Rowan's name is crossed out, he becomes outraged at Rose and her class.
+After a short discussion of the islanders' view of death, she explains that capital punishment is used to enforce their laws.
 Edward asks how Rowan died and Sister Rose tells him, "She'll burn to death."
 When Edward catches the tense she used, Sister Rose quickly corrects herself: "She burned to death."
 When Edward questions Willow about the grave, she reveals that Rowan is their daughter together.
 On the day of the fertility rite, Edward frantically searches the village for Rowan.
-Disguised in a bear suit, he joins the parade led by Sister Summersisle, which ends at the site of the festival.
+Disguised in a bear suit, he joins the parade led by Sister Summersisle, which ends at the festival site.